heroku-examples/heroku-agentforce-tutorial-python/README.md

 python app.py
 ```

-Once the application is running, navigate to the URL below, click the **Try it Out** button, and complete the basic authentication as covered above.
+Once the application is running, navigate to the URL below, click the **Try it Out** button.

 ```
 http://127.0.0.1:5000